Frances & Friends - Aug. 28th, 2020

 -

-On today's program, Sister Frances and the panel answer and discuss your emails and phone calls.
+Brother Jim Nations joins Pastor Donnie on today's program, as they answer and discuss your emails and phone calls.

 -